-[9] The continued operation of FCRPS dams constitutes an "existing human activity" that endangers the fishes' survival and recovery.
-See ALCOA, 175 F.3d at 1152 n.6 (citing 50 C.F.R. § 402.02).
-The operation of the dams is within the federal agencies' discretion because they are obligated to do so in a manner consistent with the protection of endangered species under both the ESA and the Northwest Power Act, 16 U.S.C. § 839.
+[9] The current existence of the FCRPS dams constitutes an "existing human activity" which is already endangering the fishes' survival and recovery.
+See ALCOA, 175 F.3d at 1162 n.6 (citing 50 C.F.R. § 402.02).
+Although we acknowledge that the existence of the dams must be included in the environmental baseline, the operation of the dams is within the federal agencies' discretion under both the ESA and the Northwest Power Act, 16 U.S.C. § 839.
+Any proposed agency action must be evaluated in the contest of this baseline in order to properly determine whether the proposed actions will jeopardize the listed fishes.

-[10] The district court also properly concluded that the 2004 BiOp was legally deficient because its jeopardy analysis did not adequately consider the proposed action's impacts on the listed species' chances of recovery.
-The ESA prohibits agency action that is "likely to jeopardize the continued existence of" any listed species.
+[10] The district court also properly concluded that the 2004 BiOp was legally deficient because its jeopardy analysis did not adequately consider the proposed actions' impacts on the listed species' chances of recovery.
+ESA prohibits agency action that is "likely to jeopardize the continued existence of" any listed species.
 16 U.S.C. § 1536(a)(2).
 The regulations interpret this to prohibit any agency action "that reasonably would be expected, directly or indirectly, to reduce appreciably the likelihood of both the survival and recovery of a listed species in the wild."
 50 CFR § 402.02 (emphasis added).